 For example, we sampled both Benjamin Moore’s Revere Pewter and Balboa Mist (which is more of a light gray) for this room.

-Also, we looked at Sherwin Williams Accessible Beige, which is quite similar to Egecomb Gray, (but with a bit of a green undertone.)
+Also, we looked at Sherwin Williams Accessible Beige, which is quite similar to Edgecomb Gray, (but with a bit of a green undertone.)

 Due to the lack of natural light neither of these colors had the brightness we were looking for.

-So.we ultimately chose Edgecomb Gray since it looks just a brighter and it made the space seem more open yet still cozy.
+So, we ultimately chose Edgecomb Gray here – since it looks just a bit brighter and it made the space seem more open.

-Now that we have this wall color up in this space, I can’t imagine it looking any other way!
-No regrets!
+Now that we have this wall color up in our sitting room, I can’t imagine it looking any other way!